 - Clothing items that promote drugs or alcohol

 - Mouthwash or any other products that contain alcohol

 Houghton House makes it their number one priority to use every moment to pave your way to a successful and sustainable recovery.
-You will never regret your stay in Houghton House’s residential treatment facility and you are guaranteed a solid foundation of recovery and a life free from addiction upon completing your stay.
-It does however remain the client’s responsibility to grab onto the tools and lifestyle changes that you will be offered at Houghton House’s world-class rehabilitation facility, in order to ensure a lasting and successful recovery.
+You will never regret your stay in Houghton House’s residential inpatient program treatment facility and you are guaranteed a solid foundation of recovery, individual therapy and a life free from addiction upon completing your stay and leaving rehab.
+It does, however, remain the client’s responsibility to grab onto the tools and lifestyle changes that you will be offered at Houghton House’s world-class luxury rehab rehabilitation facility, in order to ensure a lasting and successful recovery maintaining abstinence.

 Get in touch!

 24 hour emergency: +27 79 770 7532